m-ahmedy/CDOEND-Project-Guides/Project-2/instructions/4-compute.md

 - **Assume Role Policy Document**

   The trust policy that is associated with this role.
-Trust policies define which entities can assume the role
+Trust policies define which entities can assume the role. see [IAM role for applications that run on Amazon EC2 instances](https://docs.aws.amazon.com/autoscaling/ec2/userguide/us-iam-role.html) in the Amazon EC2 Auto Scaling User Guide

 ```yml
 Resources: